Lawyers for Discrimination

 Why Choose the Grant & Eisenhofer P.A.
 Legal Team?

-Kimberly Evans and Fu Debrosse, Grant & Eisenhofer P.A. directors within the practice group, are dynamic advocates for victims of discrimination, wrongful incarceration, sexual assault, and other forms of harassment.
-Additionally, firm directors Elizabeth Graham and Barbara Hart actively prosecute civil rights actions on behalf of firm clients.
+Kimberly Evans is a Grant & Eisenhofer P.A. principal within the practice group.
+She is a dynamic advocate for victims of discrimination, wrongful incarceration, sexual assault, and other forms of harassment.
+Additionally, firm principals Elizabeth Graham and Barbara Hart actively prosecute civil rights actions on behalf of firm clients.

 Our legal team has experience holding various parties accountable for the illegal treatment of others.
 We are currently litigating numerous individual claims in state, federal and appellate courts.